-Celebrating Independence day reminds me how fortunate, and thankful I am to live in this grand country, the USA, and to count myself as an “American.”
+Celebrating Independence day reminds me how fortunate, and thankful I am to live in the USA and count myself as an “American.”
+The reason is freedom.

-Two freedoms are particularly dear: 1) the freedom to love and marry who I want without government intervention and 2) the freedom to fly.
-By far the most powerful, and the most recent, is #1 about marrying who I want, Tim Kaiser in my case.
+Two freedoms in particularly: 1) the freedom to love and marry who I want without government intervention and 2) the freedom to fly.
+But #1 is to love and marry who I want, Tim Kaiser in my case.

-It’s a freedom I didn’t even acknowledge needing for much of my life because I didn’t acknowledge my sexuality, believing I could “pray it away.”
-Part of that was not wanting anything to get in the way of my passions, namely flying.
+It’s a freedom I didn’t even acknowledge needing for much of my life, as I concentrated on my passion for flying.
 I just didn’t want distractions.
-I denied this to myself for many years but it doesn’t work that way.
-I can no more change my attraction than anyone else can.
+I denied this to myself for many years I can no more change my attraction than anyone else can.

 Who I’m Grateful To

 People fought and died to escape tyranny.
 All kinds of tyranny.

 They built a country based on rights, “of the people and for the people.”
 They wrote a constitution to survive the usual conscriptions of power that saddled humanity for much of its history.

 Amendments were added enshrining more freedoms: that religion should not be forced, nor allowed as a test to serve in government.
 They enshrined the right to arm ourselves, to freely express, and a bunch of other things that don’t exist in many other countries.
 They negated the concept of “owning” people.
 They specifically gave all powers not listed in the constitution to the states and the people.